bs-000/norm-visuals/README.md

 Publications:
 * D. Sasdelli and A.T.G.Trivisonno:   [*Normative Diagrams as a Tool for Representing Legal Systems*](https://link.springer.com/article/10.1007/s12626-023-00144-0), The Review of Socionetwork Strategies.
-* B. Steffes and D. Sasdelli: [*A Legal Visualisation Tool Using Normative Diagrams*](https://ebooks.iospress.nl/volumearticle/71046), Poster Paper for JURIX 2024.
+* B. Steffes and D. Sasdelli: [*A Legal Visualisation Tool Using Normative Diagrams*](https://ebooks.iospress.nl/volumearticle/71046), JURIX 2024.
-* B. Steffes and D. Sasdelli: *Alternative Darstellungsformen Normativer Diagramme* (*Alternative visualisations of normative diagrams*), IRIS 2025 (to be published).
+* B. Steffes and D. Sasdelli: [*Alternative Darstellungsformen Normativer Diagramme*](https://doi.org/10.38023/51565951-d1ea-4767-877f-639456f882af) (*Alternative visualisations of normative diagrams*), Jusletter IT 2025.
+* D. Sasdelli and B. Steffes: *PROLEG and Normative Diagrams*, JURISIN 2025, to be published.
+* D. Sasdelli, B. Steffes, M. Herrmann, M. Chitashvili and C. Wüst: *A Normal Form for Representing Legal Norms and its Visualisation Through Normative Diagrams.*, Dg.o2025, to be published.
+* B. Steffes and D. Sasdelli: *ViNo – A Tool for the Visualisation of Norms*, ICAIL 2025, to be published.